Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Super Nintendo World at Universal Studios Hollywood

-After guests warp to Mario’s domain, they’ll find themselves deposited inside of the lobby of Peach’s castle, which looks – and sounds – remarkably like its incarnation in 1996’s Super Mario 64, its debut appearance.
+In Hollywood and Japan’s iterations of this area, they’ll find themselves deposited inside of the lobby of Peach’s castle after warping into Mario’s domain, which looks – and sounds – remarkably like its incarnation in 1996’s Super Mario 64, its debut appearance.
 Just outside is a balcony that looks out across Nintendo World’s three vertical levels, with Mount Beanpole and Bowser’s fortress (home to Mario Kart: Koopa’s Challenge in Osaka and Mario Kart: Bowser’s Challenge in Hollywood) dominating the skyline across the way.
 All around is a vibrant environment filled with color and animation, with moving platforms, coins, and Koopa Troopas just inviting you to explore them.

-Nintendo also announced that Universal Studios Japan will include an immersive area themed around Donkey Kong, featuring lush jungles and tropical motifs.
-This expansive area will house its own roller coaster and interactive experiences, along with food and merchandise.
-Nintendo promises that “guests will feel like they are playing inside the world of Donkey Kong,” but most impressive is the fact that the expansion will increase the size of Super Nintendo World at Universal Studios Japan by 70%.
-This additional area is aiming to open in 2024 in Japan.
+Epic Universe and Universal Studios Japan will include an immersive area themed around Donkey Kong, featuring lush jungles and tropical motifs.
+This expansive area will house its own roller coaster, interactive experiences, food, and merchandise.
+Nintendo promises that “guests will feel like they are playing inside the world of Donkey Kong,” but the most impressive thing is the fact that the expansion will increase the size of SUPER NINTENDO WORLD at Universal Studios Japan by 70%.
+This additional area is aiming to open in 2024 in Japan and with 2025’s opening of Epic Universe.

 Mario Kart: Koopa’s Challenge & Mario Kart: Bowser’s Challenge